The legislation provides funding for three destroyers, one more than was proposed by the Biden Administration

-Washington, D.C.—U.S. Senator Susan Collins, a senior member of the Appropriations Committee and the Defense Appropriations Subcommittee, announced that the Fiscal Year 2022 Omnibus includes funding for which she strongly advocated to construct two DDG-51 destroyers.
-The omnibus passed the House and the Senate.
-President Biden is scheduled to sign the legislation into law this afternoon.
+Washington, D.C.—U.S. Senator Susan Collins, a senior member of the Appropriations Committee and the Defense Appropriations Subcommittee, announced that the Fiscal Year 2023 Omnibus includes funding for which she strongly advocated to construct three DDG-51 destroyers.
+The omnibus passed the Senate yesterday by a vote of 68-29.
+The House is expected to pass it today before it heads to the President’s desk to be signed into law.

-The Office of Naval Intelligence estimated that the Chinese Navy had about 360 ships in 2020, and China is expected to have a 400-ship fleet in 2025.
-Today, the United States Navy has 294 battle force ships.
+The Pentagon’s annual assessment of China’s military power reported that the Chinese Navy is the largest in the world with about 340 ships, and China is expected to have a 400-ship fleet in 2025.
+Today, the United States Navy has 293 battle force ships.